neutronpy/neutronpy/doc/development.rst

 Docstrings are written in the `reStructuredText (reST) <http://www.sphinx-doc.org/en/stable/rest.html>`_ format, which makes it easy to refer and link to other functions/classes/etc. from inside docstrings.

+In order to build documentation you must have

 Unit tests
 ^^^^^^^^^^
 In neutronpy, all unit tests are performed using the :py:mod:`unittest` Standard Python Library, and some using :py:mod:`mock` which was only added to the Standard Library in py33, but is available from pypi for earlier versions.
 See existing tests in the ``tests`` top-level directory for examples.

 Development should generally take a test-driven approach, i.e. expected behavior of new functions should be known in advance and tests should be written first.
 A basic introduction to test-driven development can be found `here <http://code.tutsplus.com/tutorials/beginning-test-driven-development-in-python--net-30137>`_.

+If you plan to make a significant contribution to neutronpy, I highly recommend making at least a `Travis-ci <https://travis-ci.org/>`_ account to run the tests on your commits before you submit a pull request.
+It will help you make changes before making them public.

 Development Workflow
 --------------------